CBD for pain research has exploded.

 Firstly, medicinal cannabis can help reduce pain in patients with certain conditions.
 Improving knowledge of the cell receptors within the synovium will help scientists better understand joint pathology.
 This matters for diseases like osteoarthritis and RA.

-Secondly, CBD has the potential to relieve pain without the psychoactive effects.
+Secondly, CBD has the potential to relieve pain without psychoactive effects.
 Although the THC and CBD components can both affect patients and reduce pain, medical pain can be reduced by CBD alone.

 Finally, the higher the CBD strain, the more medical relief it can provide you.
 Higher strains mean the plant from which the CBD is derived has a higher amount of CBD chemicals in comparison to THC compounds.